phorvicheka-python/resarch-fairseq-fairss/ML example with pytorch.md

 ```

 ### 4. Recurrent Neural Network (RNN)

+Recurrent Neural Networks are a type of neural network architecture designed to process sequential data by capturing dependencies and patterns over time.
+RNNs have recurrent connections that allow information to persist and be processed across different time steps, making them suitable for tasks such as sequence prediction, natural language processing, and time series analysis.

    - Dataset: Let's consider a simple time series dataset for stock price prediction.
    - Early stopping: We will use early stopping based on the validation loss.